discover-labs/dictum/docs/docs/data_model/metrics_and_measures.md

 To better understand why there's a distinction between metrics and measures, let's consider how metrics like `PPU` are calculated.

-First, Hyperplane computes measures on the requested level of detail.
+First, Dictum computes measures on the requested level of detail.
 If we want to see `PPU` and `AU` by month, it comes down to two SQL queries:

 ```sql
 --8<-- "snippets/metrics_and_measures/ppu_base.sql"
 ```

-Now Hyperplane needs to merge them on the `date` column and calculate the metrics.
+Now Dictum needs to merge them on the `date` column and calculate the metrics.
 This is done with a `FULL OUTER JOIN`.

 ```sql